32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/Oliver Gordon)

-Just as with inside the home, the ground is a perfect opportunity to add colour and pattern.
-With developing techniques and technology it's now possible to get nearly any tile design in an outdoor appropriate materials for your garden path.
+Though often overlooked, the ground is the perfect opportunity to add colour and pattern to a front garden.
+With developing techniques and technology, it's now possible to get nearly any tile design in outdoor-appropriate materials for your garden path ideas.

-Just remember that while some tiles may be suitable for outdoor use but will get slippy, so ensure you speak to your supplier to make sure they will be safe to walk on in inclement conditions.
+Just remember that while some tiles may be suitable for outdoor use, they can become slippery, so ensure you speak to your supplier to make sure they will be safe to walk on in inclement conditions.

 exterior of house with black door pink flower and glass window